 FASTag is a classic example of RFID.
 It utilizes the technology to make toll payments directly from the user’s prepared FASTag card to the respective authorities.

-Unlike a scannable code, RFID makes use of electromagnetic fields.
-Here’s how it works.
+Unlike scannable code, RFID makes use of electromagnetic fields.
+Here’s how it works:

 • An RFID tag contains some basic information, which could be, for instance, an inventory number